 NB: With a view to improve the general conditions for Associate members, starting this year, there have been some changes in the Scheme's terms and conditions.
-In fact, the new 2010 awards have different allocation entitlements (see details below).
-Terms and conditions of awards issued prior to 2010 remain unchanged.
-Furthermore, in order to keep their award active, it is essential that Associates contact the Associates Office, with a visit plan, within the first three years of their appointment.
+In fact, the new 2016 awards have different allocation entitlements (see details below).
+Terms and conditions of awards issued prior to 2016 remain unchanged.
+Furthermore, in order to keep their award active, it is essential that Associates make a visit plan, within the first three years of their appointment.
 Failure to meet this requirement will result in the termination of their award.

 ICTP ASSOCIATESHIP SCHEME